Bull Terriers are loveable, playful and strong, like a bull in a China shop!

 A cosy jacket is a must for the cold winter months as well as a waterproof jacket for wet weather, Bull Terriers can be very sensitive to poor weather.

-All puppies need to learn how to be around people, pets, and other dogs, in a calm and polite way (known as socialisation).
+All puppies need to learn how to be around people, pets, and other dogs, calmly and politely (known as socialisation).
 They also need help to feel calm, comfortable, and confident in everyday situations like travelling, the sound of traffic, and being in busy places (known as habituation).
 This is essential to prevent tricky behavioural problems in the future, and you'll be off to a great start with your ongoing training.

 Bull Terriers are highly intelligent dogs, they respond well to positive training methods, reinforced by their favourite toys and food.

-This breed in particular find it really challenging to come to you when their name is called, so take time to build this skill from scratch and use a long line until they can reliably do this.
+This breed in particular finds it really challenging to come to you when their name is called, so take time to build this skill from scratch and use a long line until they can reliably do this.

 If you have a Bull Terrier puppy, attending a puppy class is a must!
 The sooner the better to minimise challenges later.
 If you have an adult dog, it’s not too late, you will just need to have lots of patience and a good sense of humour!